 Traditional Succession Strategies vs. The Steve Trautman Process

 To understand why leadership succession planning is so hard to get right, we first need to look at some of the traditional strategies that companies have been using to navigate their business transitions.

 Traditional succession strategies often include practices like the 9-box model, nominating successors based solely on titles, and the short-list method.
 (More on these below)

 Here at The Steve Trautman Co., we’ve developed a more robust succession process that resolves the problems found in traditional methods.
 But before I share how we do things differently, let’s explore a couple more traditional models and identify their flaws.

 The 9-box model is a popular succession planning matrix.
-The 9-box is a 3×3 grid, with different qualities listed in each of the 9 sections.
-For example, the upper trajectory of the 9-box might include “business skills,” while the Y axis might contain “interpersonal & leadership skills.”
+The 9-box is a 3×3 grid, with gradient qualities listed in each of the 9 sections.

 When it’s time to nominate a departing executive’s successor, a company’s leadership team or board will sit down and plot possible successors on the 9-box.
 Those who make it to the top right of the matrix are usually the ones selected for the position.

 Now, there’s nothing wrong with doing a 9-box to help estimate which candidates would make better successors.
 But the problem with basing your final decision on this method is that the 9-box is based largely on subjective opinions about candidates, not hard facts about the job at hand.